-Take a look at our advice on preparing for the events, see the full list of event dates and find contact information for our local US and Canadian representatives who can provide you with specialist advice.
-Please note that no admission decisions will be offered to you at National Portfolio Days.
+Due to the global pandemic, all events have moved online for the Autumn 2020 programme.
+Take a look at our advice on preparing for the events and a list of dates we will be attending.
+Get in touch with our local US and Canadian Country Managers for specialist advice.
+Please note that no admission decisions will made at National Portfolio Days.

 - Be prepared to explain how you develop your ideas and where you want to go with them.
-Sharing the process of arriving at the completed work can be as valuable as presenting the finished piece
+Sharing your process work can be as valuable as presenting the finished piece

-- Discuss your work with as many colleges/universities as possible and bring no more than 15 pieces of work.
-You will hear many different opinions about your work that will be reflective of the admission requirements of each school
+- Discuss your work with as many colleges/universities as possible.
+You will hear different opinions that reflect the admission requirements of each school

-- Students who are not ready to show a portfolio can still attend to gather information from college/university academic representatives.
+- You can still attend even if you're not ready to show a portfolio.
+Take the opportunity gather information from college/university academic representatives.

 National Portfolio Day events

-Contact our representatives to register your interest and find out more about the National Portfolio Day events in Canada and the US.
+Contact our Country Managers to find out more about NPD events in Canada and the US and register your interest.
 Visit our Canada, USA or EU page to see the full list of UAL events taking place in your country.
-If you live in the UK, browse our list of upcoming .
+If you live in the UK, browse our list of upcoming UK university fairs and UCAS events.

 Follow these steps to begin the application process: